ipetkov/crane/docs/API.md

   - This can be prepared via `buildDepsOnly`
   - Alternatively, any cargo-based derivation which was built with `doInstallCargoArtifacts = true` will work as well
-* `cargoVendorDir`: A path (or derivation) of vendored cargo sources which can be consumed without network access.
-Directory structure should basically follow the output of `cargo vendor`.
-  - This can be prepared via `vendorCargoDeps`
 * `checkPhaseCargoCommand`: A command (likely a cargo invocation) to run during the derivation's check phase.
 Pre and post check hooks will automatically be run.